I. Identity and contact details of the data controller

 • Date and time of access

-• Web pages from which the user’s system accesses our website
+• Websites from which the user’s system accesses our website

-• Web pages accessed by the user’s system through our website
+• Websites that are accessed by the user’s system via our website

 1. Purpose of data processing